-1. OIBDA, Adjusted OIBDA and Adjusted OIBDA margin (as such terms are defined in "Glossary" above) are not financial measures calculated in accordance with GAAP in the U.S. These non-GAAP financial measures are used by management to evaluate operating performance, to forecast future results and as a basis for compensation.
+1. OIBDA, Adjusted OIBDA and Adjusted OIBDA margin (as such terms are defined in "Glossary" above) are not financial measures calculated in accordance with GAAP in the U.S. OIBDA represents operating income (loss) before depreciation and amortization expense.
+Adjusted OIBDA excludes from OIBDA noncash share based payment costs, deferred stock compensation and severance plan costs.
+Adjusted OIBDA margin is calculated by dividing Adjusted OIBDA by total revenue.
+These non-GAAP financial measures are used by management to evaluate operating performance, to forecast future results and as a basis for compensation.
 The Company believes these are important supplemental measures of operating performance because they eliminate items that have less bearing on its operating performance and so highlight trends in its core business that may not otherwise be apparent when relying solely on GAAP financial measures.
 The Company believes the presentation of these measures is relevant and useful for investors because it enables them to view performance in a manner similar to the method used by the Company's management, helps improve their ability to understand the Company's operating performance and makes it easier to compare the Company's results with other companies that may have different depreciation and amortization policies, and non-cash share based compensation programs or different interest rates or debt levels or income tax rates.
 A limitation of these measures, however, is that they exclude depreciation and amortization, which represent a proxy for the periodic costs of certain capitalized tangible and intangible assets used in generating revenues in the Company's business.
 In addition, Adjusted OIBDA has the limitation of not reflecting the effect of the Company's share based payment costs and deferred stock compensation.
 OIBDA or Adjusted OIBDA should not be regarded as an alternative to operating income, net income or as indicators of operating performance, nor should they be considered in isolation of, or as substitutes for financial measures prepared in accordance with GAAP.
 The Company believes that operating income is the most directly comparable GAAP financial measure to OIBDA.
-Because not all companies use identical calculations, these presentations may not be comparable to other similarly titled
+Because not all companies use identical calculations, these non-GAAP presentations may not be comparable to other similarly titled measures of other companies or calculations in the Company's debt agreements.

 OIBDA and Adjusted OIBDA do not reflect the AMC Loews or Regal Consolidated Theatres integration payments.
 The integration payments received are added to Adjusted OIBDA to determine our compliance with financial covenants under our senior secured credit facility.
-AMC made Loews payments to NCM LLC pursuant to the AMC Loews screen integration agreement through April 2009, which were \$0.1 million and \$4.7 million for the years ended December 31, 2009 and January 1, 2009, respectively.
-Regal made Consolidated Theatres payments to NCM LLC pursuant to the revised ESAs through June 2011, which were \$0.5 million, \$0.9 million, \$0.8 million, \$1.3 million, \$3.9 million and \$3.2 million for the quarters ended June 30, 2011 and July 1, 2010, the six months ended June 30, 2011 and July 1, 2010 and the years ended December 30, 2010 and December 31, 2009, respectively.
+AMC made Loews payments to NCM LLC pursuant to the AMC Loews screen integration agreement through April 2009, which were \$0.1 million, \$4.7 million and \$11.2 million for the years ended December 31, 2009, January 1, 2009 and the 2007 post-IPO period, respectively.
+Regal made Consolidated Theatres' payments to NCM LLC pursuant to the revised ESAs, which were \$0.7 million, \$3.9 million, \$3.2 million and \$2.8 million for the years ended December 29, 2011, December 30, 2010, December 31, 2009 and January 1, 2009, respectively.

 - 2. Represents the sum of founding member screens. - 3.
 Represents the total screens within NCM LLC's advertising network. - 4.
-Represents the total number of screens that are connected to our DCN. - 5.
-Represents the total attendance within NCM LLC's advertising network. - 6.
-Excludes AMC Loews for all periods prior to June 2008, excludes Star Theatres for periods prior to April 2009 and excludes Consolidated Theatres for periods prior to June 2011.
+Represents the total number of screens that are connected to our DCN.

+- 5. Represents the total attendance within NCM LLC's advertising network. - 6.
+Excludes AMC Loews for all periods prior to June 2008 and excludes Star Theatres for periods prior to April 2009.
+Excludes Consolidated Theatres for all periods prior to June 2011.